lipp15/bracket-world/README.md

 <script src="path/to/your/jquery.bracket-world.min.js"></script>
 ```

 Define the container for the bracket.
-It can be any simple wrapper but if you choose to give it an id/class, it should not be 'bracket-area', which is reserved:
+It can be any simple wrapper but if you choose to give it an id/class, it should not be 'bracket-area', which is reserved for the plugin:
 ```html
 <div id="bracket1"></div>
 ```